comfyanonymous/ComfyUI_examples/flux/README.md

 Flux Schnell is a distilled 4 step model.

-You can find the Flux Schnell diffusion model weights [here](https://huggingface.co/black-forest-labs/FLUX.1-schnell/blob/main/flux1-schnell.safetensors) this file should go in your: ComfyUI/models/unet/ folder.
+You can find the Flux Schnell diffusion model weights [here](https://huggingface.co/black-forest-labs/FLUX.1-schnell) the flux1-schnell.safetensors file should go in your: ComfyUI/models/unet/ folder.

 You can then load or drag the following image in ComfyUI to get the workflow: